 As a part of contractual agreements with clinical agencies, all nursing students must fulfill the following requirements per the current admissions policy.
-Failure to submit all requirements in a timely manner may result in dismissal from the program.
+Failure to submit all requirements may result in dismissal from the program.
 All requirements must remain current throughout the program.
 It is important to note that the contracted clinical agency agreements are not negotiable in their requirements.
 Students who do not have documentation that evidences acceptable criminal background history, negative drug screen, immunization, and health clearance may not be accepted at the clinical site.
-Failure to attend or complete scheduled clinical education sessions due to not meeting health and clinical requirements will be considered unexcused absences and may result in failure of a course/s or dismissal from the program.
-The program is not responsible to arrange for alternative sites.